junechakma/wexford-educare/coursedata.md

 ### **Start Your Business Journey Today**

 Ready to take the next step towards a successful career in business?
-The team at **Blossom Educare** is here to support you through the application process and help you achieve your goals.
+The team at **Wexford Educare** is here to support you through the application process and help you achieve your goals.

-**Email us for a free consultation at: info@blossomeducare.co.uk**
+**Email us for a free consultation at: info@wexfordeducare.com**

 CertHE Business Management (1 Year)
 -----------------------------------